smogon/pokemon-showdown/mods/gennext/README.md

 threats and strategies are introduced.

 And yes, we know that "no base stat changes" has been broken in Gen 6.
-We're still not doing it, because our approach has been working quite well so far.
+We're still not doing it, because it's hard to constrain and hard to keep track of.

 Recent changes
 ------------------------------------------------------------------------